Dear readers of ADxS.org, please forgive the disruption.

 1.1.2.1.1.
 Dopamine reduction in the PFC due to chronic stress

-Chronic stress over 4 weeks caused decreased dopamine levels in the PFC in rats, which impaired working memory.22
+Chronic stress over 4 weeks caused reduced dopamine levels in the PFC in rats, which impaired working memory.22

-The changes triggered by 4 weeks of chronic stress (depressive behavior, a negative feedback resistance in the dexamethasone suppression test, decrease in extracellular dopamine in the PFC) remained 3 months later.23 Only the decrease in extracellular serotonin in the PFC had regressed by then
+The changes triggered by 4 weeks of chronic stress (depressive behavior, negative feedback resistance in the dexamethasone suppression test, decrease in extracellular dopamine in the PFC) persisted for 3 months afterwards.23 Only the decrease in extracellular serotonin in the PFC had already regressed by then

-Several other studies confirm that chronic stress reduces dopamine levels in the PFC.
-Chronic stress in adolescence reduces dopamine levels in the PFC not only in adolescence but also throughout adulthood.24
+Numerous other studies confirm that chronic stress reduces the dopamine level in the PFC.
+Chronic stress in adolescence reduces the dopamine level in the PFC not only in adolescence, but also throughout adulthood.24

-Chronic stress increased norepinephrine transporters in the PFC, whereas norepinephrine levels remained unchanged.25
+Chronic stress increased noradrenaline transporters in the PFC, while noradrenaline levels remained unchanged.25

 Noradrenaline transporters primarily reabsorb dopamine in the PFC.
-Increased noradrenaline transporters thus cause decreased dopamine levels.26
+Increased noradrenaline transporters thus cause a reduced dopamine level.26

-Prenatal stress may laterally affect dopamine levels in the PFC.30 In ADHD, the basal dopamine level is decreased in the right hemisphere of the PFC, whereas in the aforementioned experiment it was increased right hemispherically in the PFC.
+Prenatal stress can influence the dopamine level in the PFC laterally.30 In ADHD, the basal dopamine level in the right hemisphere of the PFC is reduced, while in the experiment mentioned above it was increased in the right hemisphere of the PFC.

-When rat mothers were administered glucocorticoids in the last trimester of pregnancy, the offspring showed decreased dopamine levels in the nucleus accumbens and other mesolimbic structures, an altered ratio of dopamine D1 to D2 receptors, and an addictive tendency.3 Another study also found an addictive tendency after prenatal stress.31
+If rat mothers were administered glucocorticoids in the last trimester of pregnancy, the offspring showed reduced dopamine levels in the nucleus accumbens and other mesolimbic structures, an altered ratio of dopamine D1 to D2 receptors and a tendency towards addiction.3 Another study also found an addictive tendency after prenatal stress.31

 The reduction in mPFC dopamine levels in adulthood may also be caused by repeated pharmacological activation of D2 autoreceptors in the mPFC during the same juvenile period.37

-Chronic defense stress in mice revealed two differently sensitive groups.
-Increased expression of D2S, D2L, and D2R receptor dimers in the PFC was observed in both groups.
-Significantly decreased D2S receptor mRNA expression was seen in the amygdala.38
+Chronic defense stress in mice showed two differently sensitive groups.
+Increased expression of D2S, D2L and D2R receptor dimers in the PFC was observed in both groups.
+D2S receptor mRNA expression was significantly decreased in the amygdala.38

 1.1.2.1.2.
 Dopamine reduction in the striatum due to chronic stress

 1.1.2.1.3.
-Reduction of dopaminergic cells in substantia nigra by chronic stress
+Reduction of dopaminergic cells in substantia nigra due to chronic stress

-Chronic movement impairment (restraint) of rodents (8 of 24 hours on 5 of 7 days) caused a loss of dopaminergic cells in the substantia nigra of up to 61% after 16 weeks, increasing with duration.
-Similarly, noradrenergic cells in the locus coeruleus were reduced.
-At the same time, there was a marked increase in activation of microglia and an increase in nitrotyrosine in the substantia nigra and locus coeruleus.
-This suggests oxidative stress, which could trigger the decrease in dopaminergic and noradrenergic cells.41
+Chronic movement impairment (restraints) of rodents (8 out of 24 hours on 5 out of 7 days) caused a loss of dopaminergic cells in the substantia nigra of up to 61 % after 16 weeks, which increased with duration.
+The noradrenergic cells in the locus coeruleus were also reduced.
+At the same time, there was a significant increase in the activation of microglia and an increase in nitrotyrosine in the substantia nigra and locus coeruleus.
+This indicates oxidative stress, which could trigger the reduction in dopaminergic and noradrenergic cells.41

 1.1.2.2.1.
 Reduction of noradrenergic cells in the nucleus coeruleus due to chronic stress

-Chronic movement impairment (restraints) of rodents (8 of 24 hours on 5 of 7 days) reduced noradrenergic cells in the locus coeruleus, as did a loss of dopaminergic cells in the substantia nigra that increased with duration.41
+Chronic restraint of rodents (8 out of 24 hours on 5 out of 7 days) reduced noradrenergic cells in the locus coeruleus, as well as a loss of dopaminergic cells in the substantia nigra that increased with duration.41

-A unique long-lasting stressor, as used to induce PTSD, induced in rat noradrenergic cells of the locus coeruleus42
+A single long-lasting stressor, as used to induce PTSD, caused the following in rats in the noradrenergic cells of the locus coeruleus42

-• Lower spontaneous activity but higher evoked responses, resulting in an increased signal-to-noise ratio of locus coeruleus neurons
+• Lower spontaneous activity but higher evoked responses, leading to an increased signal-to-noise ratio of locus coeruleus neurons

 • Impaired recovery after stimulation inhibition.

-• An excessive tyrosine hydroxylase mRNA expression in the locus coeruleus
+• Excessive tyrosine hydroxylase mRNA expression in the locus coeruleus

-A comprehensive study of several types of stress as one-time or prolonged stressors found in rats:43
+A comprehensive study of several types of stress as single or long-term stressors was conducted in rats:43

-• One-time stressors had a different effect depending on the stressor
+• One-off stressors had different effects depending on the stressor

 • Immobilization stress